jacopofar/geoshiny/README.md

 ## Geoshiny

-This is a tool to create customized maps using OpenStreetMap data.
+This is a tool to create highly customized maps from a PostGIS instance populated with Openstreetmap data.

 __NOTE__: this software is under development, the interface and the functionalities can and probably will change.